Onboarding to openwrt-tests¶

 | Service | wg-quick@wg0 (enabled and started by the role) |

-Variables to fill (real values come from the maintainer after you send the lab public key): wireguard_address, wireguard_peer_public_key, wireguard_peer_endpoint, wireguard_peer_allowed_ips (default 10.0.0.0/24), wireguard_peer_keepalive.
-The private key does not go in the repo: the role can generate it on the host if missing (/etc/wireguard/private.key) and prints the public key in Ansible output to share.
+Variables in defaults/main.yml hold the coordinator peer values (public key, endpoint, assigned IP 10.0.0.10/24).
+The private key does not go in the repo: the role generates it on the host if missing (/etc/wireguard/private.key) and prints the public key in Ansible output to share with the maintainer.